b-obby/caesar-salad/README.md

 # caesar-salad
-A Caesar Cipher encryption and decryption tool created with Python
+A Caesar Cipher encryption and decryption script created with Python

-### Before creating the tool, it is imporatant to understand what a Ceasar Cipher even is.
+### Before creating the script, it is imporatant to understand what a Ceasar Cipher even is.

 >A **Caesar Cipher** is when the letters of the alphabet are shifted left or right by n places.
 >* For example, the default english alphabet starts with `abcd...`